yves-sblive/auto-bet/README.md

 ### Additional Options
 - `RANDOM_BET_SIDE` - Randomize which side to bet on (true/false, default: false)
+- `WAIT_FOR_SUCCESS_NOTIFICATION` - Wait for success notification after placing a bet (true/false, default: false)
+- `SUCCESS_NOTIFICATION_TIMEOUT` - How long to wait for success notification in milliseconds (default: 10000)

 ### Browser Options
 - `BROWSER` - Which browser to use: 'chrome' or 'firefox' (default: chrome)